wanderdust/coin-cnn-webapp/readme.md

 # COIN IDENTIFIER!

 ## Installation
-This app is built with Javascript and Python, so make sure you have `pip` installed so you can install the python packages.
+This app is built with Javascript and Python, so make sure you have `pip` and `node.js` installed.
 Here is an [installation guide for pip](https://pip.pypa.io/en/stable/installing/).

 ```
 $ git clone https://github.com/wanderdust/coin-cnn-webapp.git